Admission for the January 2025 academic session is ongoing Apply Now!

 Family and Reproductive Health1

-• Identify physical and emotional changes associated with puberty; and
+• Identify physical and emotional changes associated with puberty.

 • Explain the various contraceptive techniques and the problems associated with each.